nidone/AI-Safety-Project/methodology.md

 # Methodology

-My goal is to evaluate the safety of large language models (LLMs), specifically focusing on their potential “harm” to the emotional and cognitive development of youth.
-Here's the methodology I use in this project:
+This project aims to evaluate the safety of large language models (LLMs), focusing particularly on their potential harm to the emotional and cognitive development of youth.
+The methodology is structured into three primary steps:

 - [STEP 1](#step-1-identify-categories-of-harm): Identify “Categories of Harm”
 - [STEP 2](#step-2-establish-query-evaluation-method): Establish Query Evaluation Method